NethServer/ns8-core/README.md

 ## Applications

 - The core instantiates a set of *modules*.
-Each module instance runs an application (e.g. Webtop, Nextcloud) as one or more Podman **rootless containers**.
-In exceptional cases a module can run also a set of rootfull containers; the known exception is Samba DC.
+Each module instance runs an application (e.g. Webtop, Nextcloud) as a set of one or more Podman **rootless containers**.
+In exceptional cases a module can run also rootfull containers; the only known exception by now is Samba DC.

 - An exclusive unix user account is created for each module instance (e.g. `webtop0`, `nextcloud0`, `openldap0`...).